 Mozilla’s Firefox, the once prevalent internet browser, has reportedly lost 46 million users over the past three years.
 The likely culprits are the lack of significant updates and the overwhelming popularity of browsers like Google Chrome.
+Even Microsoft was making this challenging for Mozilla, coercing users to use Edge, before changing its mind after much public outcry.

 The website Itsfoss.com (opens in new tab) was first to break the news after examining Firefox’s Pubic Date Report.
 In the report, it shows a steady decline that spanned the course of three years.
 At the end of 2018, Firefox had over 244 million active users.
 Fast forward to 2021 and there’s only 198 million active users left.
 That’s a significant drop in a short amount of time.